liftforward/integration-docs/README.md

 Once the charge has been created, you can begin your fulfillment process - including shipments and emails.

 ## Capture the Charge
-Once you have shipped the device you can actually capture the charge.
-LiftFoward will then begin collecting montly payments from the customer.
+Once you are ready to ship the order will capture the charge.
+LiftFoward will then begin collecting payments from the customer.

 There are two ways to do this - via our partner site, or via API call.